eendebakpt/oapackage/docs/normalform.rst

 Reduction to delete-one-factor projection form
 ----------------------------------------------

-The canonical form is described in `A canonical form for non-regular arrays based on generalized word length pattern values of delete-one-factor projections <https://econpapers.repec.org/paper/antwpaper/2014007.htm>`_.
+The canonical form is described in `A canonical form for non-regular arrays based on generalized word length pattern values of delete-one-factor projections <https://econpapers.repec.org/paper/antwpaper/2014007.htm>`_
+:cite:`EendebakDOF`.

 An example with the methods is :ref:`Example code for delete-one-factor projections` which can be found in the example notebooks section.